F41zK4r1m/HackTheBox/Agile.md

 runner    103789  0.4  3.2 1184726304 129988 ?
 Sl   15:39   0:02                          |       \_ /opt/google/chrome/chrome --type=renderer --headless --crashpad-handler-pid=103727 --lang=en-US --enable-automation --enable-logging --log-level=0 --remote-debugging-port=41829 --test-type=webdriver --allow-pre-commit-input --ozone-platform=headless --disable-gpu-compositing --enable-blink-features=ShadowDOMV0 --lang=en-US --num-raster-threads=1 --renderer-client-id=5 --time-ticks-at-unix-epoch=-1678194484251053 --launch-time-ticks=9058043149 --shared-files=v8_context_snapshot_data:100 --field-trial-handle=0,i,4872513971917540447,3874534238217940035,131072 --disable-features=PaintHolding
 ```

-I then tried port forwarding to see the contents running on port 41829.
+To access the contents running on port 41829, I attempted port forwarding.
 To perform port forwarding I tried 'Chisel' but for some reason the Agile box is removing the chisel automatically from the system.

-So, Then I tried the SSH to perform port forwarding.
+I then attempted to perform port forwarding using SSH:

     ssh corum@10.10.11.203 -L 41829:127.0.0.1:41829

-Since the service is running the chrome remote debugging we can directly open the chrome/chromium browser & opne the dev tool tab using "chrome://inspect"

-In the configure section we can add our listening port 41829 to see the content.
+Since the service is running the Chrome remote debugging, we can directly open the Chrome/Chromium browser and access the dev tool tab using "chrome://inspect".
+In the configure section, we can add our listening port 41829 to see the content.

 ![image](https://user-images.githubusercontent.com/87700008/223483817-40753927-e43a-4f1e-9261-d037cc8f7287.png)